- The last hidden region of Oigawa.

 Take a break and slowly go up 304 steps!

 There is a bridge called “Hiryuu-bashi” at the top.
 You can also see the bridge of dreams from a distance.
-It looks a bit different when you look at it from here, but is still, very beautiful.
+It looks a bit different from there, but it’s still very beautiful.

 “Kawanecha” tea, grown in the Southern Alps

-Kawane-honcho city is where the Sumatakyo produces Kawanecha tea and is famous for using water from the pure stream of the Southern Alps.
-It tastes so mild and smells good too.
+Kawane-honcho city is where Kawanecha tea is produced, and is famous for using water from the pure stream of the Southern Alps.
+The tea tastes mild and smells good too.

-The souvenir shop I was in is “Nagashima-en” and they have “Matcha” soft ice cream.
+The souvenir shop I was in is “Nagashima-en” and they have matcha (green tea) soft ice cream.

-The sweet, cold ice cream tasted so good!
-The sweetness of “Matcha” flavored soft ice cream is great!
-I couldn’t help but to eat it before taking picture!
+The sweet, cold ice cream tasted so good after so many efforts!
+The sweetness of matcha flavored soft ice cream is great.
+I couldn’t help but to eat it before taking a picture.

 279 Senzu Kawanehon-chō, Haibara-gun, Shizuoka